 Geography & Habitat

-Nomascus Concolor are primarily found in Southern China (Yunnan) and within certain ranges in Northwestern Laos and Northern Vietnam.
+Nomascus concolor is found in southwestern China (Yunnan), northwestern Laos and northern Vietnam.
 Black Crested Gibbons live in evergreen, semi-evergreen and deciduous forests of subtropical and mountainous areas up to 2700 m asl.

 The population in the Nam Kan NPA is thought to be the only viable population outside Yunnan.
 The southern area surrounding The Gibbon Experience currently hosts 11 distinct groups.

 Black Crested gibbons are not monkeys but apes.
 Males are all black with black hairless faces while females are yellowish-beige with black hairless faces and black patches on the top of their head, chest and abdomen.